pxl-research/pixie-ops/README.md

 ```

 ## TODO list:
+* Timeout bypassing by avoiding Tofu provider for kubectl and directly apply with a timeout parameter.
 * Test Qdrant (for different type of database or persistent storage).
 * Test embedding model (for GPU support).
 * Might want to support Shared Uploads: Use Deployment with single RWX PVC.
 All replicas share the same files.